saintjcp/pdf-exhibit-watermark-tool/README.md

 ## Overview

 This tool automatically stamps exhibit numbers and descriptions onto every page of uploaded PDF files.

 The exhibit number and description are read directly from the file name.

-Example file name format:
+Example filename format:

 EXHIBIT 11.3 - Operations Located in Low Cost Energy Regions.pdf

-The notebook then applies a diagonal watermark to every page.

 ## How It Works

-1. Open the notebook in Google Colab.
+1. Click **Open in Colab**
-2. Upload one or more PDF exhibits.
+2. Upload your exhibit PDFs
-3. The notebook automatically reads the exhibit number and description from the file name.
+3. The notebook automatically reads the exhibit number and description from the file name
-4. Watermarked PDFs are generated and saved to a download folder.
+4. Watermarked exhibits are generated for download

-## File Naming Format

-Name your files like this:

-EXHIBIT NUMBER - DESCRIPTION.pdf

-Example:

-EXHIBIT 5.1 - Investor Presentation.pdf

 ## License